Memory, Consciousness and Large Language Model: Duality between LLM and Tulving's Theory of Memory

 Coincidentally, there is another element that plays the role of episodic memory perfectly: the input context.
 Input context refers to the tokens or words that the model considers when making next-token predictions.
 Due to the autoregressive sampling design of the LLM and the positional embedding in the Transformer, the chromatic (time-series) information is provided to the LLM, satisfying our need for episodic memory.
 Thus, we have successfully established a correspondence between the memories in the LLM and Tulving's theory as Table.(\ref{tab:schematic2}) shows.

 {{Similar attempts to establish a correspondence between memory in psychology and memory in LLM have been made in many articles about LLM agents \citep{weng2023prompt}.
-However, their arguments are based on intuition and the assumption of the current limitation in LLM memory.
+However, their arguments are based on the current limitation in context length, and therefore they require an external vector database for long-term memory.
 It is another "bitter lesson"\citep{sutton2019bitter} happening right now. }}

 Formally proving this duality will be exceedingly challenging.
 However, once this duality is established, additional correspondences will emerge spontaneously.
 For instance, Tulving's papers\citep{tulving1985memory,tulving2002episodic} offer case studies of amnesic patients, some of whom exhibit behavior closely resembling that of a LLM with limited context length.
 Offering additional correspondence with evidence like this can significantly bolster our conjecture.
 Two more pieces of supporting evidence are provided in Appendix \ref{appA} and the following section.